RedisLabs/redislabs-docs/content/rc/accounts/user-profile.md

 This screen contains up to three sections, including:

-- The *User details* section includes basic information about your account, including _First Name_, _Last Name_, _Job title_, _Email_, and the date the account was created.
-The name and job title can be edited; other settings are read-only.
+- The *User details* section includes basic information about your account, including _First name_, _Last name_, _Job title_, _Email_, and the date the account was created.
+The names and job title can be edited; other settings are read-only.

 - The *Password* section lets you change the password for accounts created and managed by Redis Cloud.